ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 ### Campaign block

 To promote your campaign, you can add [Campaign block](../content_management/block_reference.md#campaign-block) in Page Builder.
 In the **Campaign** tab you can choose campaign from the drop-down list.
-This list includes all available campaigns created and configured in Qualifio.
+This list includes all campaigns available on user's Qualifio account which are active or scheduled to launch in the future.

 ### Campaign custom tag